junobuild/docs/docs/intro.md

 Our unique approach ensures that you retain full control over your data and work.
 With Juno, your creations remain truly your own.

-## Add Juno to your JavaScript project
+## Launching with Juno

-To get started with Juno, launch your first [satellite](/docs/add-juno-to-an-app/create-a-satellite.md) – a smart contract container packed with features for your project, and integrate our JavaScript SDK into your project.
+To begin with Juno, launch your first [Satellite](/docs/add-juno-to-an-app/create-a-satellite.md) – a feature-packed smart contract for your project.

+This all-in-one container provides authentication, datastore (a key-pair store akin to a simple "database"), file storage, serverless functions and hosting capabilities.

 ## Having a preferred frameworks?